Native plant landscaping design tips

 Balance is not the same as exact symmetry, which is difficult to achieve with growing plants.
 You don't want your design to look lopsided when one plant grows more quickly or densely than its matching partner.

 Lead the eye

 The human eye will rove around forlornly until it finds somewhere to rest.
+You want it to rest on a place of your choosing, not on some patch of dead leaves or an air conditioning unit.
 You can control that by using lines to give a sense of movement and by providing a focal point, which can be a human-made object such as a bench or statue, or a particularly noticeable plant.

 Many summer-blooming perennials for sun have similar foliage and will grow almost in lockstep to approximately the same height.
 This can be boring when they are not in bloom.
 They say that a good way to plan a garden is to design it for the foliage, not just for the flowers.
 There are several approaches.

 Intersperse plants with strikingly different foliage or heights.
 Some examples:

 Much taller plants